Politics of food in the Arab–Israeli conflict: Characterization as appropriation

-Over time, Israeli embrace of foods traditional to Middle East cuisine, and particularly those of Arab culture, was seen by many Palestinians and other Arabs as cultural appropriation.
+Over time, Israeli embrace of foods traditional to Middle East cuisine, and particularly those of Arab culture, was seen by critics as cultural appropriation.
 Kassis argues the concept of an Israeli cuisine that includes traditional Palestinian foods without acknowledging the foods' origins is an attempt to "[erase Palestinians'] very history and existence".
+Hovav told Haaretz, "Food is about memory and identity.
+Claiming ownership over a food is a way to assert a nation’s narrative.
+Israeli Jews have made hummus their own."

 Kassis wrote that Israeli cookbooks and restaurant menus commonly name and attribute dishes that come from or are inspired by other Arab and Middle Eastern cuisines—such as referring to schug as "Yemeni schug” or to sabich (a Jewish food) as "Iraqi sabich"—but typically not in the case of Palestinian cuisine, since the Palestinian identity is the only one that is "considered by many Israelis as a threat to their existence" because of the Israeli–Palestinian conflict.
 She argued that "Food for Palestinians becomes a way to reclaim our country, if not geographically, at least psychologically and emotionally," adding "That’s why referencing traditional dishes adopted from Palestinians as Israeli without regard to their origin is seen as adding insult to injury: First the land, now the food and culture?"

 Two dishes in particular, falafel and hummus, were embraced by Israel as markers of national identity.
 According to Raviv, "political conflict is an unavoidable part of the discussion of Zionist history, even food".
 Both dishes are commonly served at Jewish social gatherings outside of Israel.

-During a 2008 interview with the BBC at the Palestinian restaurant Abu Shukri in Jerusalem, Israeli food writer Gil Hovav said to his British counterpart Stefan Gates, who had asked him if hummus was originally a Jewish or Arab development: "Humous is Arabic.
+During a 2008 interview with the BBC at the Palestinian restaurant Abu Shukri in Jerusalem, Hovav told his British counterpart Stefan Gates, who had asked him if hummus was originally a Jewish or Arab development: "Humous is Arabic.
 Falafel, our national dish, our national Israeli dish, is completely Arabic and this salad that we call an Israeli Salad, actually it’s an Arab salad, Palestinian salad.
 So, we sort of robbed them of everything."
 He added that during the Second Intifada, "Jews would risk their lives, sneak into the Muslim Quarter just to have a vital, really good genuine humous (from the Arab restaurants)".